 Workplace wellbeing: The importance of social wellbeing and inclusivity in the workplace

-Today, we’re talking about social wellbeing, the importance of workplace inclusivity, and the role these things play in employee engagement, productivity and retention.
-If you’d like to know more, have a look at our previous articles on the physical, mental and financial aspects of workplace wellbeing.
+Today, we're talking about social wellbeing at work and the importance of workplace inclusivity.
+We'll also be breaking down the role these things play in employee engagement, productivity and retention.

 The damaging effects of poor social wellbeing

-A study of 2,000 UK workers found that 31% were kept awake at night due to anxiety over interactions with colleagues, while 25% couldn’t sleep because of worry over relationships with people they cared about.
+A study of 2,000 UK workers found that 31% were kept awake at night due to anxiety over interactions with colleagues.
+Additionally, 25% couldn't sleep because of worry over relationships with people they cared about.

 But what really makes this information interesting is how it contrasts with the study's other findings.
 It found that social concerns were seen as more stressful than health issues (19%) and debt (20%).
 Almost a fifth (17%) ranked lifestyle (holidays, socialising, eating out, etc.) as their highest personal priority.
 This shows that a sense of belonging in the workplace and having a good work/life balance is a key factor in making sure employees are happy and productive.

-However, the personal emphasis many people place on their social wellbeing is unsurprising when you consider how damaging loneliness can be to an individual.
+But the personal emphasis many people place on their social wellbeing is unsurprising, really.
+Consider how damaging loneliness can be to an individual.
 The group Campaign to End Loneliness recently compiled an array of statistical evidence on the effects of loneliness.
 Some key points include: